The inaugural Virginia Elk Hunt Lottery

 Further, the Virginia Department of Wildlife Resources is primarily funded by hunting and fishing license sales and by federal grants that are, in part, based on the number of hunting and fishing licenses sold within the state.
 Out-of-state residents make up a portion of total hunting and fishing license sales in Virginia every year.
 Therefore, out-of-state residents play a role in contributing to conservation and wildlife management within the Commonwealth.
 We also wish to reciprocate the elk hunting privileges and opportunities that are available to Virginia residents in many other states.

-Remember that no more than one, or 10%, whichever is greater, of all special elk hunting licenses allotted through random lottery within a single license year will be awarded to applicants from out-of-state, a rule that is set in Virginia legislation (see 4VAC15-90-530).
+Remember that no more than one, or 10%, whichever is greater, of all special elk hunting licenses allotted through random lottery within a single license year will be awarded to applicants from out-of-state, a rule that is set in Virginia Administrative Code (see 4VAC15-90-530).

 The elk herd in Virginia is growing slowly.
 There are still portions of the EMZ where elk can increase their numbers without conflict with humans.
 In order to maximize the herd’s future potential while allowing some harvest opportunities, current hunts within the EMZ are limited to antlered animals only.
 Provided elk productivity remains at its current level, and the population continues to increase, DWR anticipates increasing special elk hunting license allotments and the harvest of antlerless elk in the future.

 For 2022, there are two pathways through which an individual might receive a special elk hunting license in Virginia:

 - Win a special elk hunting license through the random draw lottery, and